Skip to Content

 • Use country restrictions if required

-• Use per-item passwords for update forms (if password protection enabled)
+• Use per-item passwords for update forms when password protection is on

 • Set appropriate submission limits